kushaldas/johnnycanencrypt/docs/rustimplementation.rst

 In most cases you don't have to use these, but if you have a reason, feel free to use them.

-.. function:: create_newkey(password, userid)
+.. function:: create_key(password, userid)

-        Use the `create_newkey` function in the module to create a new keypair.
+        Use the `create_key` function in the module to create a new keypair.
 It takes two arguments as str, a password, and userid.
         By default it creates the key with RSA4096, and returns a tuple of public,secret key as str.
 Raises `FileNotFound` error if the key file can not be accessed.